-- Teacher/Admin Conference with Student
+- Teacher Conference with Student

 - Parent/Guardian contact from teacher

 - Buddy Room

-- In-school suspension

-- Detention

 - For cell phones, earbuds, headphones in class, teachers will confiscate and turn into the front office; cell phones will be returned only to a parent or guardian.

 - For cell phones, earbuds, headphones in class, teachers will confiscate and turn into the front office; cell phones will be returned only to a parent or guardian. - In-school suspension and parent/guardian contact - Detention - Behavior Support Plan